Updated March 2026 · Verified against Natural Resources Canada guidelines

 100%

-Indigenous Forestry Initiative provides up to Up to $50,000 (capacity grants, 100% funded); up to $1,000,000 (contributions — economic development) Indigenous-led activities that enhance sustainable forest management practices and promote economic development opportunities within the forest sector.
-Applications are accepted Check NRCan website.
+Indigenous Forestry Initiative provides Up to $50,000 (capacity grants, 100% funded); up to $1,000,000 (contributions — economic development).
+Supports Indigenous-led activities that enhance sustainable forest management practices and promote economic development opportunities within the forest sector.
+Check NRCan website.
 (As of March 2026, verified against Natural Resources Canada program guidelines)

 Eligibility & Details